 Commercial writers like to keep the paragraph length between three to four sentences.
 When they write a 1000 to 1500 words long post, they use a lot of subheadings to separate paragraphs and make them more precise.

-So, if you’re a blogger or copywriter, keep your paragraphs shorter so that your target audience can read your post attentively and separate paragraphs with clear subheadings so that readers can skim.
+So, if you’re a blogger or copywriter, keep your blog post paragraphs shorter so that your target audience can read your post attentively and separate paragraphs with clear subheadings so that readers can skim.
+The additional white space created by paragraph breaks and headers makes it easy for the reader’s eyes to consume the important parts.

 Regardless of what’s the size of your paragraph, it must include key elements that include: Unity, Order, Coherence, and Completeness.